kamilkhanlab/NonogramSolver.jl/docs/src/index.md

 ## Overview

-This is a Julia module for formulating [nonogram puzzles](https://en.wikipedia.org/wiki/Nonogram) (a.k.a.
+This package provides a Julia module for formulating [nonogram puzzles](https://en.wikipedia.org/wiki/Nonogram) (a.k.a.
 Picross, paint-by-number, and crucipixel), and for solving these puzzles using integer linear programming (ILP) via